fabanc/intern4-exercises/exercise-2/ReadMe.md

 # Limitations

 What if there are more than one unit test to run in the browser.
 Since you can't use glob, and you have to path the location to a file, how do you do that?
-This will be the next excercise.
+This will be the next exercise.

 # Set-up